Find Grad Schools

 7 Yearly Graduations

 Bay Path University is the 16th most popular school in the nation for students seeking a master's degree in developmental and child psychology.
-The average in-state tuition for full-time undergraduates is $37,227 per year, while in-state graduate students, on average, pay $19,235 per year.
+Each year, around 3,200 students seeking various degrees attend the university.
+The average in-state tuition for full-time undergraduates is $35,781 per year, while in-state graduate students, on average, pay $19,235 per year.
 During the most recent year for which we have data, 7 people received their master's degree in developmental and child psychology from Bay Path.
-Around 38% of these students were from an underrepresented racial-ethnic group, and 100% were women.
+Of these students, 88% were women and 25% were members of underrepresented racial-ethnic groups.

 #16